klawson88/Baked-Goods/README.md

     //With comments
     bakedGoods.remove({
+		//Array containing identifying metadata, and/or objects which
-		//Array of Strings keying the items to be removed
+		//contain identifying metadata, of the data items to be removed
 		data: ["key1", "key2"],

 		//Array specifying facilities items are located in